Iotic-Labs/iotics-identity-go/ffi/java-idsdk/README.md

 SdkApi api = new JnaSdkApiInitialiser("<path_to>/lib-iotics-id-sdk-amd64.so").get();
 ```

-or, if your `so` library is installed at `./bin/lib-iotics-id-sdk.so`, use:
+or, if your `so` library is installed at `./lib/lib-iotics-id-sdk.so`, use:

 ```java
 SdkApi api = new JnaSdkApiInitialiser().get();
 ```

-Usages:
+Usages: see also `ffi/java-idsdk/src/test/java/com/iotics/sdk/identity/App.java`

 ```java